 Symptoms of typhoid and paratyphoid

-Symptoms and signs of typhoid range from mild to severe, last for about one month, and may include:
+Symptoms and signs of typhoid range from mild to severe, can last for about one month without treatment, and may include:

 - fatigue or tiredness